-This guide is an outline if you decide to give your baby up for adoption.
-This will be different for every woman and the adoption specialist you contact will help you make a more detailed plan that fits your needs and your pregnancy.
+This guide is an outline of the steps you may take if you decide to give your baby up for adoption.
+The process will be different for every woman, and the adoption professional you contact will help you make a more detailed plan that fits your needs and your pregnancy.

 If you believe that you are pregnant, you should visit your doctor or OB/GYN specialist to confirm that you are pregnant and to learn how your pregnancy is progressing.
 Whether you ultimately decide to choose adoption, parenting or abortion, you should begin to care for yourself and your baby.

 The first few months of your pregnancy are very important to your baby’s development and health.
-Also, as your body undergoes changes and new stressors, it is essential that you begin to take care of yourself as soon as possible.
+As your body undergoes changes and new stressors, it is essential that you begin to take care of yourself as soon as possible.
 Discontinue any alcohol or drug use immediately.
 Your physician will be able to give you detailed instructions on how to care for yourself and your baby during your pregnancy.

 Many women find that contact with other mothers who also put their baby up for adoption is helpful.
-The adoption specialist can put you in contact with other women who have been in your position and can even direct you towards local support groups if you are interested.
+Your adoption specialist can put you in contact with other women who have been in your position and can even direct you towards local support groups if you are interested.